teamputtygen/hn-docs/docs/training/end-users/introduction.rst

 From the Keycloak login page:

- - Enter your student credentials; your username is one of `studentXX` and the password is set to `training`.
+ - Enter your student credentials (username=`studentXX`,
+   password=`training`).
- - Accept the Terms and Conditions.
+ - Click the `Log In` button.

-At the end of the process you will be redirected to the App Store page of Nuvla.
+At the end of the process you will be redirected to the App Store page of Nuvla and offered a tutorial.
+You can click away the tutorial dialog, as we'll not be using that here.

 .. _ssh: